eslam-reda-div/HELT/paper.md

 4. **Comprehensive Evaluation**: We provide extensive automatic and human evaluation demonstrating significant improvements in emotional appropriateness, with 85%+ per-hormone accuracy and statistically significant human preference for HormoneT5 outputs.

 5. **Open-Source Implementation**: We release our complete implementation including model code, training scripts, dataset, and pre-trained weights to enable reproducibility and further research.
+The code is available at: https://github.com/eslam-reda-div/HELT

 ### 1.5 Paper Organization